dimuzzo/testing-project/README.md

 # Testing Project by Alessandro
-Testing libraries and databases like GeoPandas, OSMnx, Rasterio and DuckDB.
+Testing libraries and databases like GeoPandas, OSMnx, Rasterio and DuckDB (+ QuackOSM)

 ---